jboss-developer/jboss-jdg-quickstarts/remote-query/README.md

 5. Run the example application in its directory:

         mvn exec:java

+This will execute the AddressBookManager application by default.
+To run the SnowForecast application you will need to activate the SnowForecast profile.

+        mvn exec:java -PSnowForecast

 Using the application
 ---------------------
-Basic usage scenarios can look like this (keyboard shortcuts will be shown to you upon start):
+Basic usage scenarios can look like this (keyboard actions will be shown to you upon start):

     Available actions:
     0. Display available actions